How income statements help your investing research

 After operating income, an investor has to subtract interest costs and the cost of taxes to get net income.
 Sometimes, there are special expenses or extraordinary items that come up every now and again, that affect earnings.
 These special items could include a business writing down the value of certain assets on the balance sheet, or the costs associated with closing down a part of the business.

 Once you subtract taxes, interest, and any special expenses, you get net earnings or net income.
 This is the number you’ll hear reported on business TV.
 Usually, they’ll break it down into a per-share number.
 This helps everyone with certain financial ratios we’ll look at later.

 Now that you have a general idea about the items of the income statement, let’s move onto what you can get from it.

-If a company has a share price of $10, and has earnings per share of $10.
-It has a price earnings ratio of 10 (10 divided by 1).
+If a company has a share price of $10 and has earnings per share of $10.
+It has a price-earnings ratio of 10 (10 divided by 1).
 Or, we could say that the company trades for 10 times earnings.
-If a company can maintain their earnings for 10 years, they’ll earn back their entire $10 share price.
+If a company can maintain its earnings for 10 years, it’ll earn back its entire $10 share price.
 If you buy that company, you’re buying a company that earns enough to give itself a 10% return.

 If the company earned $0.50 per share, they’d have a p/e ratio of 20.
 Or, if they earned $2 per share, the p/e ratio would drop to 5.
 If all things are the same, you want to buy the company with the lowest p/e ratio, since that company is generating the highest return.